en3sis/hans/README.md

 For testing, we use Mocha with TS.

 All the tests are under the `/tests` directory.
-Right now they're none or a few, ideally, we should add more test coverage for command controllers.
+Right now they're none or a few, we should add more test coverage for command controllers.

 ### `npm run test`